Tenancy Contract vs Ejari Certificate: What’s the Difference?

 Issuing Authority Created and signed by the landlord/agent and tenant.
 Registered with the Dubai Land Department (DLD).

 Primary Purpose To outline the terms, conditions, and obligations of the tenancy.
-To legalise the contract and integrate it into Dubai's official records.
+To officially register the tenancy in the DLD system.

 When it's Signed/Done Signed first, as the basis of the agreement.
 Registered after the tenancy contract is signed.